Design optimisation of piezoelectric energy harvesters for bridge infrastructure: Preliminary Studies

-The optimisation for each event is based on the PSO method employing thirty particles.
+In this section we analyse the energy harvested from events.
+The optimisation problem for a single event is formalised as

+The objective function $E(\mathbf{x}\vert e)$ is the energy harvested from a specific event $e$ by a PEH whose geometry is defined by vector $\mathbf{x}$.
+Here, an event is defined by peaks of accelerations, such that accelerations greater than a certain threshold indicate the presence of an event in the continuous acceleration record of bridge vibrations.
+An event can be caused by environemental conditions such as wind excitation or by the passage of vehicles over the bridge.
+In this work, no distinctions are made regarding the cause.

+Optimisation is implemented for the three design scenarios in order to validate the results and study the variability in the optimal geometries resulting from various events.
+The optimisation for each event is carried out based on the Particle Swarm Optimisation (PSO) method \cite{poli2007particle,perez2007particle,kang2012damage} employing thirty particles.
+PSO is chosen due to its adequate performance for non-convex problems.
+PSO is an iterative method where a population of candidate solutions (or particles) moves in the search space towards the best solution.
+Each particle is associated with a position and a velocity, which are redefined in each iteration based on the individual and collective experience.
+PSO is expected to be an efficient optimisation algorithm being fast and computationally cheap; also it can be parallelised to further increase the computational efficiency.

 Figure \ref{ISOiterations} presents the iso-curves of the energy harvested from event 2 for the three design scenarios.
 In addition, the optimal geometries are marked with a star in the three figures.
-It is observed that the optimal geometry, obtained by the PSO, corresponds to the position estimated by the isocurves, which demonstrates the method converges to a correct value (global maximum).
+It is observed that the optimal geometry, obtained by the PSO, corresponds to the position estimated by the isocurves, which demonstrates that the method converges to a correct value (global maximum).
 Convergence of the objective function is shown in Figure \ref{PSOiterations}.
-The figure shows that twenty iterations are enough to find the optimal value.
+The figure shows that twenty iterations are sufficient to find the optimal value.

-Figure \ref{ShapeOpt} shows the 1000 optimal PEH designs (one for each event) marked with blue, yellow and red dots for Design 1, 2 and 3, respectively.
-Additionally, the figure shows the isocurve of the natural frequencies for different geometries (red line) and optimal designs using harmonic excitations (grey area) identified in the benchmark problem (Case Study 1).
-The results show that for Design 1 and 2, the optimal geometries (blue and yellow dots) are aligned along the grey line, as expected.
-However, in Design 3, red dots show significant deviations from the grey line.
-These dispersions are explained by the discrepancies in predominant frequencies among the events as it is discuss next.
+Figure \ref{ShapeOpt} shows the 1000 optimal PEH designs (one for each event) marked with blue, yellow and red dots for Designs 1, 2 and 3, respectively.
+Additionally, the figure shows the isocurve of the natural frequencies for different geometries (red line) and optimal designs from tuning the PEH's resonance frequency with some specific frequency (grey area) identified in the parametric studies.